AraujoH/myblog/content/authors/admin/_index.md

 title: Hugo Santarém
 ---

 Hi.
-I'm Hugo, a researcher at [CEPEL]() working on scenario generation and a M.Sc. student at the Civil Engineering Program at The Federal University of Rio de Janeiro.
+I'm Hugo, a researcher at CEPEL working on scenario generation and a M.Sc. student at the Civil Engineering Program at The Federal University of Rio de Janeiro.

-At CEPEL, I work on the generation of energy and water inflow scenarios.
-These scenarios are fed into a chain of long- and short-term optimization models used in the expansion and operation planning of the Brazilian interconnect electric system.
-In my Master's I research ways to improve the exploration of the available hydrologic information by the optimization process.

 I love all things RStats.
 I also do Brazilian Jiu-Jitus and like to pretend that I get the poetry from The Paris Review.